Astros vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has picked up at least one hit in three games in a row.
-In his last five games he is batting .222 with a double, a walk and an RBI.
+- Yelich will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .263 with a double, a walk and an RBI.

 Yelich Recent Games